-I don’t love brownies that are either too light and cakey or too dense and fudgy, so these ones are somewhere in the middle.
+I don’t love brownies that are either too light and cakey or too dense and fudgy.
+So these ones are somewhere in the middle.
 They’ve got a killer crust (grab a corner piece while you can!) and a chewy center, and the amount of frosting called for in this recipe is no laughing matter.
 I’ll just leave you with photo evidence and the recipe.
-Enjoy!Print

 - Prep Time: 15 minutes